 - 2 teaspoons salt 1/2 teaspoon pepper

 - 1 cup sour cream

 Steps: Heat bacon grease or vegetable oil in Dutch oven (don’t let the fire get too hot) Add roast and brown on all sides Dissolve the bouillon cube in boiling water Add catsup, Worcestershire sauce, chopped onion, salt, garlic, garlic salt, and pepper.
 Stir and pour over roast.
-Put the lid on and cook for 2 to 2 1/2 hours over low heat (in oven, 250 degrees) until the meat is tender Remove Dutch oven from heat and take out roast Blend flour into cooled liquid to make gravy Return to heat and add mushrooms and sour cream (stir until gravy is smooth and hot) Slice beef and serve with gravy.
+Put the lid on and cook for 2 to 2 1/2 hours over low heat (in the oven, 250 degrees) until the meat is tender Remove the Dutch oven from heat and take out the roast.
+Blend flour into the cooled liquid to make gravy Return to heat and add mushrooms and sour cream (stir until gravy is smooth and hot) Slice beef and serve with gravy.

 Giant Pecan Ring

-- 2 1lb loaves frozen bread dough, or homemade bread dough
+- 2 1lb loaves frozen bread dough or homemade bread dough

 - 1/2 c butter, melted